 Taught by faculty affiliated with the school's Center for Agriculture and Food Systems, the MFALP program is designed for students who want to create the legal tools needed to innovate and support sustainable food and agriculture systems.
 The curriculum is comprised of food and agriculture classes, a wide range of environmental electives, and courses in writing and advocacy.
 Experiential opportunities with state and federal agencies, nonprofit organizations, and advocacy groups prepare graduates for careers in food and agriculture policy and advocacy.

 The MARJ program was created for students who want to address deficiencies in our justice system and become the next generation of justice leaders.
 The curriculum combines traditional law courses with restorative justice courses, simulations, and experiential learning opportunities to prepare graduates for careers in restorative justice.
-With a nation experiencing extraordinary fractiousness about the criminal justice system, the program is poised to train students who want to develop new approaches to criminal justice.
+The program is poised to train students who want to develop new approaches to criminal justice.